NFV in ETSI

 In addition to the documents listed above, ETSI NFV has produced many more specifications and reports on topics such as reliability (documents which use the acronym NFV-REL, standing for “NFV Reliability and Availability”), security (using the acronym NFV-SEC) and NFV evolution and its ecosystem (documents using the NFV-EVE, standing for “NFV Evolution and Ecosystem”), such as studies to address new use cases, interworking with other technologies, etc.

 For an introduction to the Release 2 content and additional description about the capabilities that have been specified, see also the NFV Release 2 description document, available in the ISG NFV "Open" area.

 The initial focus in the first two years of the ISG NFV was:

 - to drive convergence on network operator requirements for NFV

-- to include applicable standards, where they already existed, into industry services and products
+- to include applicable standards, where they already exist, into industry services and products

 The original vision outlined in the joint-operator white paper published in October 2012 was:

-- Defining requirements and architecture for the virtualisation of network functions
+- Defining requirements and architecture for the virtualization of network functions

 - Addressing technical challenges of network virtualization, which included:

 - simple to operate, manage, and orchestrate (particularly alongside legacy management systems)